 The practice offered dental implants.
-These were placed by a visiting clinician who had undergone appropriate post-graduate training in the provision of dental implants.
+These were placed by the one of the dentists at the practice who had undergone appropriate post-graduate training in the provision of dental implants.
 We saw the provision of dental implants was in accordance with national guidance.